Information supplied by the manufacturer of medical devices

 As far as practicable and appropriate, the information needed to use the device safely must be set out on the device itself and/or on the packaging for each unit or, where appropriate, on the sales packaging.
 If individual packaging of each unit is not practicable, the information must be set out in the leaflet supplied with one or more devices.
 When instructions for use are provided by means of a leaflet, the number of leaflets in a multiple pack is determined by the manufacturer, taking into consideration the use of the device.
 Information may also be provided by electronic means (see Annex B).
 Many devices, particularly active devices and many non-active class I devices, will not be supplied with packaging, apart from transit containers.
 In the absence of suitable packaging, any information should be supplied on labelling, accompanying documentation, or marking of the device, as necessary.
 Instructions for use must be included in the packaging for every device.
 By way of exception, no such instructions for use are needed for devices in Class I or Class IIa if they can be used safely without any such instructions.

 13.2.
 Where appropriate, this information should take the form of symbols.
 Any symbol or identification colour used must conform to harmonized standards.
 In areas for which no standards exist, the symbols and colours must be described in the documentation supplied with the device.
 Documentation can be the label and/or instructions for use.
 See 4.2 requirements, of this standard.
 13.3.
 The label must bear the following particulars: National regulations may require the information referred to in sections 13.3 and 13.6 of Annex I of the medical devices directive to be in their national language(s) or in another Community language when a device reaches the final user, regardless of whether it is for professional or other use (93/42/EEC, Article 4, paragraph 4).
 The use of symbols that conform to harmonized standards will mean that there is no need to translate certain information. (a) the name or trade name and address of the manufacturer.
 For devices imported into the Community, in view of their distribution in the Community, the label, or the outer packaging, or instructions for use, shall contain in addition the name and address of the authorized representative where the manufacturer does not have a registered place of business in the Community; The full postal addresses may not be necessary if the information is sufficient to contact them, e.g., name or trade name, post code, country.
-However, the address needs to be sufficient to contact the physical location of the manufacturer and/o
+However, the address needs to be sufficient to contact the physical location of the manufacturer and/or the authorized representative, if applicable.
+The post box alone is not sufficient.

 ...